 Existing Pitt Communities

 Chinese & Chinese American Employee Group at University of Pittsburgh.
-They provide a platform for social networking and career development, as well as work improvement and balance in life.
-They enhance productivity and positivity, and attract and retain talented Chinese & Chinese American employees.
-Activities include social gatherings and sports, career and professional development, and Chinese culture preservation & expansion efforts, etc. If interested in joining, please email co-chairs, Bing Wang and Haihui Zhang at CAG@pitt.edu
+It provides a platform for social networking and career development, as well as work improvement and balance in life.
+The CAG enhances productivity and positivity, and helps attract and retain talented Chinese & Chinese American employees.
+Activities include social gatherings and sports, career and professional development, and Chinese culture preservation & expansion efforts, etc. If interested in joining, please email the co-chairs, Lihong Teng and Haihui Zhang at firstname.lastname@example.org.

 Equipoise (African/Black Affinity Group)